Embassy of the Philippines, Pretoria: Staff and activities

-The Philippine Embassy in Pretoria is headed by Ambassador Noralyn J. Baja, who was appointed to the position by President Rodrigo Duterte on July 27, 2021.
-Prior to her appointment as ambassador, Baja, a career diplomat, served as Assistant Secretary for the United Nations and International Organizations at the Department of Foreign Affairs.
-Although her appointment was confirmed by the Commission on Appointments on September 1, 2021, she did not present her credentials to South African President Cyril Ramaphosa until March 14, 2023, by which time Duterte had been succeeded as president by Bongbong Marcos.
+The Philippine Embassy in Pretoria is headed by Ambassador Myla Grace Ragenia C. Macahilig, who was appointed to the position by President Bongbong Marcos on September 19, 2025.
+Prior to her appointment as ambassador, Macahilig, a career diplomat, was deployed to the Philippine Embassy to the Holy See where she served as ambassador in her first ambassadorial posting.
+Her appointment was confirmed by the Commission on Appointments on October 7, 2025, and she presented her credentials to South African President Cyril Ramaphosa on April 8, 2026.

 Many of the embassy's activities are focused on growing social, cultural and economic ties between the Philippines and South Africa, as well as ensuring the welfare of the some 4,000 Filipinos resident in the country.
 Among these include organizing and facilitating Philippine trade missions to South Africa, exhibiting Philippine culinary and cultural products, and facilitating the exit of Filipinos stranded in countries within its jurisdiction during the COVID-19 pandemic.
 It also holds regular consular missions and town halls in the various countries under its jurisdiction, as well as in cities within South Africa itself.

 In 2008, the Cape Argus published an article claiming that horse fighting was a popular pastime in the Philippines, drawing on a first-hand account from one of their journalists detailing such an activity taking place in Don Carlos, Bukidnon.
 Embassy officials later reported receiving many letters criticizing the country for the practice, which they responded to by writing a letter to the editor of the Argus claiming that while the practice is traditional to only a few isolated ethnic groups in Mindanao, it is nevertheless illegal and prohibited by law, that the Philippine government has been largely successful in curbing it, and that the government does not condone cruelty to animals.